Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 **What is a module, and where is it:**

-Outside of C extensions, which are not specified in this spec, **one .h64 code file maps to one module** of the same name minus the file extension.
+Outside of C extensions, every .h64 code file maps to a module of the same name.
 Modules are found in two separate places: 1. local project imports for `import` statements with no `from`, 2. external package imports for `import` statements with a `from`.